-Higher levels of free T3 levels pathognomic of gestational diabetes finds a new study.
+Higher levels of free T3 levels pathognomic of gestational diabetes

 Higher levels of free triiodothyronine (fT3), but not free thyroxine (fT4) levels or thyroid-stimulating hormone (TSH) levels, may be an indicator of gestational diabetes mellitus (GDM) risk, according to a study published in the Journal of Clinical Endocrinology & Metabolism.